ANZSoilData/def-au-schema-json/docs/ansis-entities.md

 ### Outcrop

 Type: *ansis:Outcrop*.
 ANSIS Outcrop.
-Rock outcrop.
+Any exposed area of rock that is inferred to be continuous with underlying bedrock.

 | Property | Value Count | ANSIS Preferred | Type | Vocabulary | Description \[ _Comment_ \] |
 | -------- | ----------- | --------------- | ---- | ---------- | ------------------------- |